Lucas-Tsai-source/Search-the-UNIQLO-Location-In-Taiwan-By-Google-Apps-Scriot-/README.md

 # Search the "UNIQLO" Location In Taiwan By Google Apps Script

 ## Introduction
-I make a simple website that can search  a clothes store named "Uniqlo" all stores in Taiwan.Take a Look at it!
+A simple website that can search a clothes shop named "Uniqlo" all branches in Taiwan!
 <br></br>
-(Just click the link 👇)
+(👇Click this link to open the website!)
 https://cutt.ly/RZRb5pj

 ## Features